stateofca/opencred/README.md

 endpoint that can be scanned by a wallet app.
 The wallet app will then present the user with a list of credentials that can be used to satisfy the request.

-If you need to support multiple similar relying parties

 #### Configuring did:web endpoint
 You can use OpenCred as a did:web endpoint by configuring the `didWeb` section of the config file.
-The following would result in a DID document being published for the did `did:web:example.com`.
+The following would result in a DID document being published for the DID `did:web:example.com`.
 The document would be available from OpenCred at `/.well-known/did.json`.
-If domain linkage support is supported, you can find that document at `/.well-known/did-configuration.json`.
+If domain linkage is supported, you can find that document at `/.well-known/did-configuration.json`.

 ```yaml
 didWeb: